Squirrel Nut Zippers

 • Current album Lost Songs of Doc Souchon critically acclaimed

-“… a spirited show that had fans on their feet and engaged… One of America’s premiere party bands is fighting fit again, and connecting with old and new fans alike.” – Illinois Entertainer (Live Review)
+“It was a spirited show that had fans on their feet and engaged, and concluded with personal thanks for anyone who wished to say hello.
+One of America’s premiere party bands is fighting fit again, and connecting with old and new fans alike.” – Illinois Entertainer

 Singles from Lost Songs of Doc Souchon: